The success of your small business starts here.

 The accuracy of writing out these functions is crucial for determining if an applicant with a disability is qualified under the ADA (and what accommodation might be required).
 Note that you are not required to eliminate any essential job functions as part of reasonable accommodation.

-Here are some ADA-specific tips to keep in mind, thanks to HRTMS.
+Here are some ADA-specific tips to keep in mind:

 - Include the approximate amount of time the job candidate would spend on the job performing certain tasks.